ObjectBox comes with full Kotlin support including data classes. And yes, it supports RxJava and reactive queries without RxJava.

 It depends.
 In most cases no IO operations (which is what ObjectBox does) should be run on the main thread.
 This avoids (even rare) hangs of your app.

 However, in some cases it might be alright.
-While ObjectBox and the underlying OS and file system can give no hard guarantees, reading (e.g. Box.get(id)) small amounts of data is typically very fast and should have no noticable impact on observed performance of your app.
+While ObjectBox and the underlying OS and file system can give no hard guarantees, reading (e.g. Box.get(id)) small amounts of data is typically very fast and should have no notable impact on observed performance of your app.
 This is because in ObjectBox reads, unlike writes, are not blocked by other operations.

-ObjectBox supports Android 4.0.3 (API level or minimum SDK 15) and above and works on most devices (armeabi-v7a, arm64-v8a, x86 and x86_64).
-It works with Java and Kotlin projects.
+ObjectBox supports Android 5.0 (API level 21) or newer and works on most device architectures (armeabi-v7a, arm64-v8a, x86 and x86_64).
+An Android library is available for Java (also Kotlin) and Flutter projects.

 Yes, you can ObjectBox on the desktop/server side.
 Contact us for details if you are interested in running ObjectBox in client/server mode or containerized!